OGraffeuille/RaspberryPi-Microscope/Readme.md

 The GUI has five tabs: Capture Image, Record Video, Stream Video, Image Subtraction and Help.

 Each tab (other than help) has a list of camera properties on the left.
 Changing the properties here will pass them to the microscope, as long as they're within the accepted range.
-Note that if exposure time is left to 0, the value used will be the duration of one frame, based on the parameter entered for fps.
+Note that if exposure time is left to 0, the value used will be the duration of one frame, based on the framerate parameter.

 ### Capture Image Tab